Millwork

-Millwork is historically any wood mill produced decorative materials used in building construction.
+Millwork is historically any wood-mill produced decorative material used in building construction.
 Stock profiled and patterned millwork building components fabricated by milling at a planing mill can usually be installed with minimal alteration.
 Today, millwork may encompass items that are made using alternatives to wood, including synthetics, plastics, and wood-adhesive composites.

 Often specified by architects and designers, millwork products are considered a design element within a room or on a building to create a mood or design theme.
 Millwork products are used in both interior and exterior applications and can serve as either decorative or functional features of a building.